mlutfy/civicrmnetbanx--deprecated-/README.txt

 TODO:
 ----

+* Remove mentions to Desjardins, replace by Netbanx.
+* Make logo customizable (currently defaults to Desjardins).
 * UI to configure the civicrmdesjardins_tos_text and civicrmdesjardins_tos_url variables.
   (you can use the 'variable' module to configure them)
 * More hook_requirements to have a clearer checklist of what needs to be done before having